Essa034/MedisT/README.md

 =======
 MedisT

 This web-based project is designed to provide users with a personalized health dashboard, helping them manage their health-related information, appointments, medication details, and reminders.
-The user interface (UI) is structured with the following core components:
 Team name: TripleXXX'S